kaspar-p/types-of-ants/docs/design/v1.0/design.md

 There are many processes that businesses running to make money would never want their customers (or competing businesses) to see.
 These include things like deployment schedules for software, versioning info, architecture diagrams and documents, currently passing or failing tests, the number of servers they have and their status, and others.

 The goal of v1.0 is for typesofants.org to be a full end-to-end service, but show all of those things off, as a part of the development process.

-The things I want to show off should be paths off the main site.
-Currently, only the main site (/) is a path.
-The paths I want will be:

-- The main site (`typesofants.org`)
-- Suggestions (`typesofants.org/suggestions`)
-- Test suite passing/failing statuses (`typesofants.org/tests`)
+The parts that make that up are:

+- Somewhere for the user to see submitted suggestions
+- The passing/failing tests for everything (main site, database, etc.)
-- Software deployments (`typesofants.org/deployments`)
+- The current software deployments
-- Blog (`typesofants.org/blog`)
+- A blog
-- Contact me/Information page (`typesofants.org/info`)
-- Provisoning information (`typesofants.org/provisioning`)
+- Contact me information
-- [maybe] Read-only database and query submitter (`typesofants.org/data`)

-Beyond the website, there are other best-practices that real applications use that typesofants.org should have.
-In short snippets:

-- Users should be able to go to `typesofants.org/provisioning` and download an executable that allows their computer to act as a web server node for the front end, like a node in a CDN.
-This is a fun level of interactivity for technical users.
-The logging could be made fun, too.
+- Somewhere for the users to see how many machines are doing what.
+How many load balancers, how many web nodes, and more.
+They should also be able to download an executable that allows users to become a web node for typesofants.org, if they want.
-- Users should be able to see every deployment, onto every machine, and its status.
-That dashboard should just be public.
-This includes tests passing/failing.
+- Allow the users to run SQL queries against a read-only version of the database.

 ## High-level Architecture